 MAV Systems Ltd already have a consistent level of data protection and security across our organisation and have conducted business wide changes to enhance these measures in line with the demands of GDPR and best practice.

-- Subject Access Request (SAR) – we have revised our SAR procedures to accommodate the revised 30-day timeframe for providing the requested information and for making this provision free of charge where apprpriate.
+Subject Access Request (SAR) – we have revised our SAR procedures to accommodate the revised 30-day timeframe for providing the requested information and for making this provision free of charge where appropriate.

 In addition to the policies and procedures mentioned above that ensure individuals can enforce their data protection rights, we provide easy to access information via our website, and the foot of this document, of an individual’s right to access any personal information that MAV Systems Ltd processes about them and to request information about: –